Private labeling. It will probably sound new to you if you have just started learning about dropshipping.

 Still, you have most likely heard some good things about it and are now looking for an explanation of how private labeling is different from dropshipping!

-The difference between dropshipping and private labeling is that with private labeling, you sell products that are marked with your company’s brand.
-This can be done by putting your company’s own logo on the product and packaging.
+The main difference between dropshipping and private labeling is that with private labeling, you sell products that are marked with your company’s brand.
+For example, on the product or packaging.
+While normal dropshipping usually involves selling unbranded products.

 People are often very optimistic about private labeling since it can bring some great benefits to your business compared to regular dropshipping.